saf-dmitry/latex-math-input/README.md

 - To eliminate possible conflicts with other snippet abbreviations, it is recommended to use commas or semicolons as a prefix for _other_ frequently used snippets like `,btw`.
 Complex snippets can be organized using logical groups separated by a dot like `me.email` and `me.phone`.

-## List Of Abbreviations
+## Defined Abbreviations

-The list of defined abbreviations can be downloaded in [Markdown][abbr-md] format.
+The overview of [defined abbreviations][abbr-md] can be downloaded in Markdown format for reference.

 [castel-notes]: https://castel.dev/post/lecture-notes-1/